mohamedsaber00/OnStand/README.md

-# OnStand - "Under development"
+# OnStand

-A beautiful, customizable dock clock application built with Compose Multiplatform, supporting Android, iOS, and Desktop platforms.
-Transform your screen into an elegant timepiece with fluid animations, stunning visual effects, and extensive customization options.
+A customizable dock clock application built with Compose Multiplatform for Android, iOS, and Desktop platforms.
+Transform your device into an elegant timepiece with smooth animations and visual effects.

 ## Android